"Morning Joe" hosts tell Trump: "We're OK. The country's not."

 "This congressman said, 'I don't even know why I'm calling you, but I was scared for you guys and wanted you to know,'" Scarborough said.

-MSNBC issued a response Thursday as the comments sparked backlash from both sides of the aisles and reignited Trump's past remarks related to women that have been decried as sexist.
+MSNBC issued a response Thursday as the comments sparked backlash from both sides of the aisle and reignited Trump's past remarks related to women that have been decried as sexist.

 When asked about Trump's tweets, House Speaker Paul Ryan told reporters Thursday: "Obviously I don't see that as an appropriate comment."